 You can buy paw cleaning wipes/sprays in pet shops, or you can make your own using a mixture of water and PH-neutral soap in a spray and a little washing mitt.

 What if your dog won’t go out in the rain?

 If your dog doesn’t like being outside in the rain, we’ve come up with a bunch of fun games you can play together inside to keep them active and entertained.

 It’s important to keep them in the habit of doing their business outside though, otherwise they can develop smelly new indoor habits.
 Our friend at Vet Street have a bunch of tips to help you encourage your dog to go outside in poor weather.

 Some additional advice:

-- Try not to change your dog’s walking time habits with respect to summer/autumn.
+- Try not to change your dog’s walking time habits too much.
+Dogs are creatures of habit and routine.